andrewbrandwood/isomorphic-handlebars-demo/readme.md

 ```

 Adding a class of `js` to the body of the document will allow you to hide the button when JavaScript is enabled.

+You can download the completed files by checking out the [complete](https://github.com/andrewbrandwood/isomorphic-handlebars-demo/tree/complete) branch of this repo.